TheDauntless/owasp-mstg/Document/0x07b-Testing-Network-Communication.md

 Many mobile applications consume remote services over the HTTP protocol.
 HTTPS is HTTP over SSL/TLS.
 Other encrypted channels are less common.
 Thus, it is important to ensure that TLS configuration is done properly.
 SSL is the older name of the TLS protocol and should no longer be used, since SSLv3 is considered vulnerable.
 TLS v1.2 and v1.3 are the most modern and most secure versions, but many services still include configurations for TLS v1.0 and v1.1, to ensure compatibility with the older clients.
 This is especially true for browsers that can connect to arbitrary servers and for servers that expect connections from arbitrary clients.

-In the situation where both the client and the server are controlled by the same organization and are used for the purpose of only communicating with each other, higher levels of security can be achieved by more strict configurations<sup>[1]</sup>.
+In the situation where both the client and the server are controlled by the same organization and are used for the purpose of only communicating with each other, higher levels of security can be achieved by [more strict configurations](https://www.owasp.org/index.php/Testing_for_Weak_SSL/TLS_Ciphers,_Insufficient_Transport_Layer_Protection_(OTG-CRYPST-001) "Testing for Weak SSL/TLS Ciphers").

 If a mobile application connects to a specific server for a specific part of its functionality, the networking stack for that client can be tuned to ensure highest levels of security possible given the server configuration.
 Additionally, the mobile application may have to use a weaker configuration due to the lack of support in the underlying operating system.